Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 6. How do smell and taste  function ?
 7. What are skin senses and how do they relate to pain ?
 8. What principles underlie our organization of visual world and allow us to make sense of it ?
-9. How are we able to percieve 3D world when our retain can only sense 2D information ?
+9. How are we able to percieve 3D world when our retina can only sense 2D information ?
 10. What clues do visual illusions give us about our understanding of general visual mechanism >
 11. Difference between Sensation and Perception ?
 12. How do we differenciate one person from another in context of sensation and perception ?
+13. What would happen if our ears were more sensitive than they already are ?
+14. Why would frequent multitaskers be more distractible than those who multitask less frequently?
+15. Why a person sitting in a quiet room is more startled by phone ringing than a person sitting in a noisy room.
+16. Why shouldn’t the pupil be open completely all the time, allowing the greatest amount of light into the eye?
+17. Why does dark adaptation takes significantly longer than light adaptation ?
+18. What happens when light enters the retina ?
+19. Why do we never notice the blind spot ? and What advantage does this automatically filling has ?
+20. How is image formed in the brain whole process ?(`Page 160:UP`)
 ---

 ### Section 3